Fees & Frequently Asked Questions

 Can I see you if I’m not located in Minnesota?

 • Absolutely!
-I serve clients located anywhere in the United States.
+I serve clients located anywhere in the United States via televideo (and I see all Minnesota clients via televideo too).

 Are online sessions as helpful as in-person ones?